MorgesHAB/SkyLoon/README.md

-SolarLoon_Software
+SkyLoon
 Edited by Lionel Isoz
 For the MorgesHAB project
 https://morgeshab.wordpress.com/

 Hi eveyryone,
 These repository is used for the MorgesHAB project, a high altitude balloon project.
+SkyLoon is the name of the Mission 2 (2nd launch)
 These programmes would be used to measure the temperature, the humidity and the pressure in the stratosphere.
 We will also have use a GPS LoRa Hat how would record the GPS coordinates and send it by radio.
 A raspicam module V2 is also aboard.
 Check our website for more informations --> https://morgeshab.wordpress.com/